CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 Integrated Audio
 :  Whether to enable all audio functions (Microphone/Speaker) in the OS environment.

     !!! note ""
          To enable audio functions, select `Enabled` and save the setting.
 Then fully shut down and power on the system.

-     Possible options:
+     Options:

      1. **On** – Default.
      2. Off